-The Ministry of Finance (MoF) has launched the "MoF Tax Capacity Building Programme" for its officers.
-CTIM is priviledged to be invited by the MoF to conduct the tax training programme.
-Six sessions have been completed to-date with more to go.
+The Ministry of Finance (MOF) has launched the "MOF Tax Capacity Building Programme" for its officers.
+CTIM is priviledged to be invited by the MOF to conduct the tax training programme.
+Six sessions have been

-the Institute was involved as panellist on "Cukai Aset Komuniti" which was jointly organised by Dewan Bahasa dan Pustaka (DBP) and the IRBM.
-The talk was moderated by Dr. Hazami Jahari, Director of Language & Literature Development Division of DBP and the other panellist from the IRBM was YBhg Datuk Mohd Nizom Sairi, the Deputy CEO of IRBM.
+COVID-19 pandemic to professional services in the country.
+In addition the Institute was involved as panelist on "Cukai Aset Komuniti" which was jointly organised by Dewan Bahasa dan Pustaka (DBP) and the IRBM.
+The talk was moderated by Dr Hazami Jahari, Director of Language & Literature Development Division of DBP and the other panelist from the IRBM was YBhg Datuk Mohd Nizom Sairi, the Deputy CEO of IRBM.